User Guide

 Input Fields:

-• Measuring Agent: The measuring agent on which the test is executed.
+• Measuring Agent | Cluster: The Measuring Agent or Cluster of Measuring Agents on which the load test is executed.

 • Number of Users: The number of simulated users that are started.